-- Utilize the agenda book.
-Bring Chromebook fully charged daily. - Complete all assignments promptly and to the best of your ability. - Implement a study/organizational time at home. - > Be proud of your achievements and share what you learn with others. - Organize yourself; come prepared for class with Chromebook, homework, pens/pencils, books, notebooks, etc. - ➤ Utilize your teacher's Extra Help days, Homework Habitat, or Math Homework Habitat if having difficulty in a subject area.
+- Bring Chromebook fully charged daily. - Complete all assignments promptly and to the best of your ability. - Implement a study/organizational time at home. - ➤ Be proud of your achievements and share what you learn with others. - > Organize yourself; come prepared for class with Chromebook, homework, pens/pencils, books, notebooks, etc. - Utilize your teacher's Extra Help days or Homework Habitat if having difficulty in a subject area.